pdgilbert/eg_stm_hal/README.md

 ```
   runner = "gdb-multiarch -q -x openocd.gdb"
 ```
 This is already done in the `.cargo/config` in this package.
+The error message when something is wrong with `.cargo` may be something not very helpful, like `Syntax error: word unexpected (expecting ")")`.
+The board directories on this package have soft links for `.cargo` to a common file in the root directory.

 ##  Links